Oklo: The Story of Nuclear's Startup Revolution

 I. Introduction: When Silicon Valley Meets the Atom

 Picture a Saturday morning in Albuquerque, New Mexico, sometime in the early 1990s.
-A young boy and his father make their weekly pilgrimage: picking up donuts, then heading to the National Nuclear Science Museum.
-The boy's favorite exhibit isn't flashy—it's a simulated nuclear fuel pellet, smaller than a pencil eraser.
-The display explains that this tiny cylinder contains the energy equivalent of a ton of coal or 149 gallons of oil.
-For this child, it was a revelation that would shape everything that followed.
+A young boy and his father make their weekly ritual: donuts first, then the National Museum of Nuclear Science & History.
+The boy isn’t drawn to the flashy stuff.
+His favorite exhibit is a simulated nuclear fuel pellet—smaller than a pencil eraser.
+The placard explains what sounds like a magic trick: that tiny cylinder holds roughly the same energy as a ton of coal, or about 149 gallons of oil.
+For him, it’s less trivia and more revelation.

-Oklo Inc. is developing fast fission power plants to deliver clean, reliable, affordable energy at scale, establishing a domestic supply chain for critical radioisotopes, and advancing nuclear fuel recycling to convert nuclear waste into clean energy.
+Oklo is building fast fission power plants aimed at delivering clean, reliable electricity; pushing a domestic supply chain for critical radioisotopes; and advancing nuclear fuel recycling—turning what most people think of as “waste” back into usable energy.

-This is the story of how two nuclear engineers convinced Silicon Valley that the future of AI runs on nuclear power—and what it tells us about the future of energy itself.
+This is how Oklo set out to convince Silicon Valley that the future of AI runs on nuclear power—and what their journey says about where energy is headed next.

 II.
 The Natural Reactor: Origin of the Name & Nuclear Context